sgoulas/react-ciphers/whatILearned.md

 For jest-extended to be implemented, also create a jest.config.js file and setup setupFilesAfterEnv: ["jest-extended"],

 3.)
 Material UI baseline styles a variety of different html elements (body including) and due to specificity can override my styles.

 4.)
-Create custom theme breakpoints
+Use createMuiTheme to make a simple breakpoints only theme to use custom break points on, without the need of a full fledged theme.